JakeJP/flipdown/README.md

 ## Themes

-FlipDown comes with 2 themes as standard:
+FlipDown comes with 5 themes as predfined:

 - dark [default]
 - light